Simple linear attention language models balance the recall-throughput tradeoff: Efficient Implementation

+\paragraph{Algorithm} Our kernel computes \textit{both} the feature map and causal dot product, detailed in \Cref{alg:a0_fwd}.
+Here we describe the key insights.
+First, to handle \textit{causality} in the dot-product computation, for each \textit{tile} of output $y_i \in \mathbb{R}^{16 \times d}$, we split the computation as shown, where $\bm{q_i}, \bm{k_i}, \bm{v_i}$ are also now tiles of 16 tokens, handled in parallel by the kernel.

+where the first term uses the quadratic attention view and requires applying causal masking.
+The second term uses the linear view and its causality has already been handled.

+Second the large KV-state, $\sum_{j=0}^{i-1} (\bm{k_j}\bm{v_j})$, $\in \mathbb{R}^{D \times d}$, needs to be stored as we iterate over the length-$16$ tiles.
+By partitioning across workers (warps), we can store the state \textit{in thread registers} (fastest memory).
+The partitioning is restricted by (1) each warp has a limited quantity of threads and (2) warps cannot access the thread memory of other warps.

 \textit{Analysis} In IO cost, again ignoring the input and output projections in the linear attention layer, our procedure requires $2BHNd'$ bytes for reading $q, k$ and $2BHNd$ bytes for reading $v$ and writing output $y$ between HBM and SRAM.
 Overall, our algorithm avoids in HBM $\mathcal{O}(2BHND)$ bytes in HBM to SRAM data movement.
-We additionally improve upon the baseline by performing computation in-register to avoid the $\mathcal{O}(BHNDd)$ bytes in SRAM to register data movement.
+We further improve upon the baseline by storing the KV-state \textit{in-register} to avoid the $\mathcal{O}(BHNDd)$ bytes in SRAM to register data movement.